Aquatic plants are a valuable part of freshwater ecosystems; their presence in a pond provides many benefits:

 Aquatic Plant Benefit #2: Food

 Aquatic plants serve as a food-source for many animals including birds, fish, insects, and tadpoles.
 In particular, ducks like to eat the seeds, leaves and tubers of plants such as pondweed, duckweed and arrowhead.
-Turtles like to eat water lettuce and the floating pads and flowers of lilies.
+Turtles like to eat water lettuce and lily pads & flowers.
 Larger animals may also feed on aquatic plants, and indirectly on the invertebrates that plants attract to a pond.

 Aquatic plants create shade for fish and amphibians seeking to escape from the sun, and their stems and roots provide refuge from larger predators.
 They also serve as a home for smaller animals such as insects, snails and crustaceans.
-Each of these organisms plays a special role in the pond and contributes to a healthy functioning ecosystem.
+Each of these organisms plays a special role in the pond and contributes to a healthy, well-functioning ecosystem.

 Aquatic Plant Benefit #5: Shoreline Integrity

 Sometimes plants will thrive and propagate until there is no more room to expand.
-This can be fixed by thinning out the plants and removing the excess until they cover no more than 1/3 of the water.
-It is best to do this in the spring and fall, before the new season of growth begins.
+This can be remedied by thinning out the plants and removing the excess until they cover no more than 1/3 of the water.
+It is best to do this in the spring and again in the fall, before the new season of growth begins.

 Another concern with aquatic plants deals with invasive species becoming established in native waterways.
 Your pond may be an isolated ecosystem, but you can’t prevent animals from spreading seeds of your exotic pond plants to native waters, where they may be considered an invasive species.
 The easiest way to avoid spreading invasive plants is to research which species of plants are of local concern.
 If you’re in NJ, you can click here to see an official list of invasive aquatic plant species.

 If you're in the South Jersey area and have questions about your pond, or if you would like help in selecting and sourcing plants for your pond, give us a call at 856-768-9404.